erogenousbeef-zz/BigReactors/Roadmap.md

 - Turbine glass.
 Solve the connected-texture problem.
 - Do an art pass.
 - Renderer to show off the turbine blade.
-- Validation of internal turbine & coil shape on assembly.
+- (DONE) Validation of internal turbine & coil shape on assembly.
 - (PARTIAL) Water/other outputs can be vented.
 Vent setting can be changed.
 Turbine uses less input fluid when output tank is full and turbine is not venting.
 - Redstone port.
 - Computer port.